What Are The Factors Of 54

 What are Factors?

 In the simplest terms, a factor is a number that divides another number evenly.
 When we say 'evenly,' we mean without leaving a remainder.
-For example, 3 is a factor of 12 because 12 ÷ 3 = 4, with no remainder.
+Take this: 3 is a factor of 12 because 12 ÷ 3 = 4, with no remainder.
 Similarly, 4 is also a factor of 12 because 12 ÷ 4 = 3.
 The concept of factors is closely related to multiples.
 If 3 is a factor of 12, then 12 is a multiple of 3.
 Understanding this relationship is crucial for grasping the essence of factors.

 The Factors of 54: A Closer Look